mjiderhamn/classloader-leak-quiz/README.md

 attr.setValue("bar");
 ```

-## 3. JAI
+## 3. Java Advanced Imaging (JAI)
 Find the first letter of the class causing the leak.
-(As for the type, your dump may contain two references to this class, but only one of them has a single path to GC root, with a clear type of leak.)
+(As for the type, your dump may contain two references to this class, but only one of them has a single path to GC root.)

 ```xml
 <dependency>